Abeer-Sabry/form-react-app/README.md

    if the verification has been Done successfully, the same component will be responsible for showing congratulation div,

+ ---- ReusableComponents folder which contains FormField Component  which render formik field For the form selectField Component  which render select field for the form

+ ---- Redux folder which contains
+      userSlice which holds states responsible for holding form data and open/close otp request div

+ ---- Assets folder which contains images for the app cover

    2-firebase.js file which contains firebase config and db